bobintornado/bobintornado.github.io/_posts/2017-05-14-Iterate-Over-Large-Amount-Of-MongoDB-Documents-With-RabbitMQ-Work-Queues.md

 So I split the program into two parts, namely the producer part and consumer part; the producer part will query the MongoDB and get all document ids without processing them, then pipe the ids into the RabbitMQ worker queue.
 Then I launched 15 consumers with pm2 listening on the worker queue with simple round-robin dispatching to work these documents in parallel.

-In this setup the producer did a short query and only retrieve all the ids without processing them, so it's fast; the consumers then retrieve the document one by one via id, thus it's also fast and low load to MongoDB.
+In this setup the producer did a short query and only retrieve all the ids without processing them, so it's fast; the consumers retrieve the document one by one via document id, thus it's also fast and impose a pretty low load on MongoDB.
 And the huge workload is roughly evenly distributed over the time and parallelised, so it's also good.

 The setup could easily scale up by simply launching more consumers and could handle failure of running consumers by using message acknoledgement and thus re-delivery the un-acknoledged messages.